elevatedthird/actions/README.md

 This project includes reusbale workflows for building and deploying Drupal sites to Acquia, Pantheon, and Platform.

 ## Usage
 It's recommended to use these actions with Paragon Base.
+You must have the following secrets in your GH repo:
+- `SSH_PASSPHRASE`
+- `SSH_PRIVATE_KEY`
+These are added to each repo at an organization level, but can be overriden.
+You must invite the hosting@elevaedthird account to the project's hosting platform so the key can access the project

 ## Workflows
 ### build_deploy